 College acceptance season (one-year prior)

-Growing up, my friends were the straight As over.
+Growing up, my friends all got straight As.
 But I was the girl who cared more about extra-curricular activities and doing the things that I wanted to do rather than the things that I had to do.
 If a class didn’t interest me, then I just didn’t try.
 But if a class really fascinated me, then I excelled.
 As motivated as I am, I just didn’t give my high school grades as much attention as they deserved.
 I may have given my high school resume a run for its money—but my grades, not so much.
 I am also a very stubborn girl and refused to attend anywhere but my dream school.
 I thought that since my letter was taking so long to arrive that maybe, just maybe, they were going to let me in.
-After all, my essay had been pretty convincing, if I do say so myself.
+After all, my essay had been pretty convincing, if I did say so myself.

 I got home from school one day in late April and checked my mailbox with that feeling we all have when we’re waiting to hear from our top choice college.
 I reached inside and combed through the mail, coming across two letters to myself.
 One was a letter that I had written to myself in the third grade as a class assignment.
 The other a small letter from the school I was hoping so very hard to get into and planning on attending.
 Tears started forming, and I threw the rest of the mail back into the mailbox, I got in my car, and I just drove.
 I drove for hours.
 I don’t really remember where I ended up, but I found a parking lot that I wasn’t familiar with at all and just sat there as I opened up my mail.